seifrajhi/awesome-cilium/README.md

 ## Articles and Presentations

+- [eBPF log analytics in your Kubernetes cluster](https://www.parseable.io/blog/ebpf-log-analytics): Leverage Cilium's Tetragon to capture eBPF based file access logs and send it to Parseable for alerting and further analytics.

 - [Introduction to Cilium](https://www.youtube.com/watch?v=80OYrzS1dCA): A livestream covering all things related to eBPF and Cilium presented by Isovalent's Thomas Graf & Liz Rice.